-Redevelopment or Renovation.
-Certain mortgaged real properties are subject to current or future redevelopment, renovation or construction.
-For example, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "Edinborough Commons," representing 3.9% of the initial mortgage pool balance, the sponsor of the related borrower reported that there is currently 1 unavailable unit at such mortgaged real property.
-The sponsor reported that the estimated cost to repair the unavailable unit is \$5,000.
+In addition, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "Eastwood Village," representing 5.6% of the initial mortgage pool balance, the sponsor of the related borrower reported that there are 20 unavailable units at the mortgaged real property due to a fire.
+The engineering consultant estimated the cost of repair to be \$900,000.